 Bred to be a human companion, the Japanese Terrier is independent, cheerful, calm and friendly.
 However, he can sometimes be mischievous and playful.

 This breed tends to get attached to one individual and can be reserved around new people.
-However, when well socialised, he gets along well with other dogs and children.
+However, when well socialized, he gets along well with other dogs and children.

 The Japanese Terrier is sensitive to his home environment.
 Therefore, he is best suited for stable, loving homes with no or minimal conflicts.